clami66/AF_unmasked/README.md

     --bfd_max_hits 1
 ```

+We usually recommend setting `--uniprot_max_hits 1` on most scenarios so that MSA pairing doesn't interfer with the multimeric templates.

-Limiting the number of alignments from MSAs forces AlphaFold to rely more on the templates, while speeding up computation.
+In general, limiting the number of alignments from MSAs forces AlphaFold to rely more on the templates, while speeding up computation.
 Maximum speedup is achieved by making sure that the maximum total number of sequences in the final alignment is no more than 512.

+## Predicting homomers

+Whenever predicting homomers (or multimers containing multiple copies of any given chain) the `--separate_homomer_msas` flag (enabled by default) forces AlphaFold to use separate MSAs, one for each chain, rather than a single one for all identical chains.
+This behavior can be disabled with `--noseparate_homomer_msas`.

 ## References